MegamanXD/NetworkMiniModel/README.md

 _ Trunking

-_ Access Control List to make sure only Design team & Software Developer team can communicate with each other, and only Sales department & Accounting department can communicate with each other
+_ ACL to make sure only Design team & Software Developer team can communicate with each other, and only Sales department & Accounting department can communicate with each other

-_ Private IPs to maximize IPs useable
+_ Private IPs to maximize IPs usage

 _ NAT to convert Private IPs to Public IPs
 _______________________________________________________________________________________________